Canadian Lutheran History

 In the closing, Sister Anne offers a prayer of blessing as Stephen Larson (Script Developer and Editor) and Karen Kuhnert (Producer and A/V Editor join in).

-Diaconal Ministry in Photos - right click the image and ask for "open image in new tab"
+Diaconal Ministry in Photos - from Sr. Anne right click the image and ask for "open image in new tab"

 Installation of Directing Deaconess, ELCA chapel, Chicago: Rev. Dr. Rebecca Larson (Executive Director of Church and Society, ELCA), Rev. Dr. Stan Olson (Executive Director of Division for Ministry, ELCA), Sister Dr. Anne Keffer and Bishop Ray Schultz ELCIC.